HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Increasing organic traffic is usually the number one purpose of SEO.
 As we’ve seen, ranking is important; the better the ranking, the higher your chances of increasing traffic.
 (You also need to consider CTR, but that’s the next point.)

-You want to track the organic traffic to all your pages to gauge their performance.
+You want to track organic traffic to all your pages to gauge their performance.
 Investigate why pages are gaining or losing and which need optimizing.

-Caption: You get a visual breakdown of the traffic share among the top websites (or the ones you select) followed by a detailed table.
+Also, comparing your traffic to the market and your top competitors helps you assess how you measure up.
+You get a visual breakdown of the traffic share among the top websites (or the ones you select) followed by a detailed table.

 How to measure organic traffic?